singhsayan/serverless-url-shortener/README.md

 # Serverless URL Shortener

-A fully serverless, scalable, and cost-efficient URL shortener built using AWS Lambda, API Gateway, and DynamoDB — all deployed via Terraform.
-It allows users to generate shortened URLs and redirect them,  while leveraging the performance and affordability of AWS's serverless ecosystem.
+A fully serverless, scalable, and cost-efficient URL shortener built using AWS Lambda, API Gateway, and DynamoDB — deployed via Terraform.
+The system allows users to generate and access shortened URLs, leveraging the performance and affordability of AWS's serverless ecosystem.

 ---

 ## Features

-- **Serverless Architecture**: Built using AWS Lambda and API Gateway for automatic scaling and zero-server management.
+- **Serverless Architecture**: Utilizes AWS Lambda and API Gateway for seamless scaling and zero server maintenance.
-- **DynamoDB Storage**: Fast, reliable, and cost-effective NoSQL storage to store original URLs and their shortened slugs.
+- **DynamoDB Storage**: Fast, reliable, and cost-effective NoSQL database for storing original URLs and their shortened slugs.
 - **Two Lambda Endpoints**:
-  - `POST /shorten` – Accepts a URL and returns a shortened slug.
+  - `POST /shorten`: Accepts a URL and returns a shortened slug.
-  - `GET /{slug}` – Redirects to the original URL.
+  - `GET /{slug}`: Redirects the user to the original URL.
-- **On-Demand Billing**: Pay-per-request DynamoDB and Lambda ensure minimal operating costs (under AWS free tier for low traffic).
+- **On-Demand Billing**: Uses pay-per-request DynamoDB and Lambda, minimizing costs and often staying within the AWS free tier.
-- **IAM Least Privilege**: Role-based access with Terraform-managed permissions.
+- **IAM Least Privilege**: Uses Terraform-managed roles and policies to follow the principle of least privilege.
-- **Infrastructure as Code**: Entire deployment is reproducible using Terraform.
+- **Infrastructure as Code**: Fully reproducible and version-controlled deployment using Terraform.
-- **Clean Teardown**: All resources can be destroyed with a single command.
+- **Clean Teardown**: All infrastructure can be destroyed using a single Terraform command.

 ---